2 Days in Olympic National Park: A Guide for First-Timers

 Campgrounds

 Campgrounds are located throughout Olympic National Park.
-Facilities vary but they all have bathroom and toilet facilities and a varity of different places to pitch a tent.
+Facilities vary but they all have bathroom and toilet facilities and a variety of different places to pitch a tent.

-If you’re following this 2 days in Olympic National Park itinerary the campgrounds you’ll want to consider check out are:
+If you’re following this itinerary for Olympic National Park, the campgrounds you’ll want to consider check out are:

-- Heart O’ The Hills Capground (near Port Angeles)
+- Heart O’ The Hills Campground (near Port Angeles)

 - Sol Duc Hot Springs Resort Campground